Megan Shipman

-Megan Elizabeth Shipman (born March 13, 1992) is an American voice actress, known for providing voices in English-language dubbing of Japanese anime series.
+Megan Elizabeth Shipman (born March 13, 1992) is an American voice actress.
+She has provided vocal performances in English-language dubbing of Japanese anime series.
 Some of her notable roles include Yuzu Aihara in Citrus, Aoba Suzukaze in New Game!, Grey in Black Clover, Hanamaru Kunikuda in Love Live!
 Sunshine!!
 Maple in Bofuri, Sakura Adachi in Adachi and Shimamura, Komichi Akebi in Akebi's Sailor Uniform, La Brava in My Hero Academia, and Anya Forger in Spy × Family.

 Biography

 Shipman was born in Dallas, Texas, on March 13, 1992.
 She then attended John Horn High School before graduating in 2010 to pursue her career in voice acting while studying at Louisiana State University.
 After graduating with a bachelor's degree in music education, Shipman returned to Dallas to work as a middle school choir teacher.
 She later quit her job and pursued a voice acting career.
 In 2014, she starred in her breakout role as Hibari in the English dub of the anime series Senran Kagura: Ninja Flash!
 Outside of voice acting, she has released cover versions of anime songs on her YouTube channel.
 She also livestreams as a VTuber under the name Eisei Tsukimaru.

 Shipman is married.
 In June 2022, she revealed that she had a miscarriage.
 In October 2023, Shipman gave birth to her first child, a baby girl, and announced that she would be taking a temporary hiatus.